Baseball Bats and Dominance Hierarchies

 Give the losing lobster Prozac, and it will fight again.

 Same hardware.
-Same chemistry.
-Different species.

 🐎 Herds, Coops, and Corporations

-Zoom out and the same feedback loops govern larger social systems.
+Zoom out, and the same feedback loops govern larger social systems.

 Horse herds form strict dominance hierarchies.
 Chickens establish pecking orders.
 Each individual simultaneously dominates some and submits to others—except those at the very top and bottom.